MatthewZMD/.emacs.d/README.md

 ## Config

-Some essential configs that make my life a lot easier.
+A collection of essential configurations that greatly enhance usability and productivity.

 ### UTF-8 Coding System

-Use UTF-8 as much as possible with unix line endings.
+Configure Emacs to utilize UTF-8 encoding with Unix line endings for optimal compatibility.

 ```emacs-lisp
 (unless *sys/win32*